RedFurrFox/RedFurrFox/README.md

 ---

 ## About Me:
-### I do pranking scripts dedicated to troll and stop scammers/bad hackers (in some ways).
+### I do open-source and pranking scripts dedicated to troll and stop scammers/bad hackers (in some ways).

 ---